-Social media can be a great way to stay connected to friends and family, however there can be some risks.
+Social media can be a great way to stay connected to friends and family, however there can be some risks too.
 We’ve put together some advice to help you keep your children safe while using social media.
 You can also check out our Online Safety Parent Toolkit for practical tips and tools that will help you talk to your child about online safety.

 What are the age restrictions?